Please note: This post was updated on 5/18/20.

 It’s Ehlers-Danlos Syndrome Awareness Month and time for an updated post which describes the symptoms and attributes of EDS.
-Ehlers-Danlos Syndrome is a group of genetic connective tissue disorders that affects the body’s ability to produce strong, healthy collagen.
-As a result, people with EDS usually have hypermobile joints and some types include hyper-extensible skin, but these are only a couple of the most easily recognized symptoms of Ehlers-Danlos Syndrome.
+The Ehlers-Danlos Syndromes are a group of genetic connective tissue disorders that affects the body’s ability to produce strong, healthy collagen.
+As a result, people with EDS usually have hypermobile joints and some types include hyper-extensible skin, but these are only a couple of the most easily recognized symptoms of the Ehlers-Danlos Syndromes.
 The reality is that EDS has the ability to affect any and all parts of the body in a wide variety of ways that often seem strange and enigmatic to those ignorant of the condition.

 EDS’s 13 Subtypes and Their Symptoms

 In 2017, the Ehlers-Danlos Society worked with an international panel of experts to update EDS classification and better define the criteria for diagnosis.
 As of the 2017 diagnostic criteria changes, there are now 13 distinct subtypes of Ehlers-Danlos Syndrome:

 - Spondylodysplastic EDS (spEDS)